metablaster/ASM-Formatter/README.md

 Open VS solution, select `Release` configuration and compile this project, then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.

-Alternatively you can download already built executables from `Releases` section.
+Alternatively you can download already built executable from `Releases` section.

-Default encoding, if not specified is `utf8`\
+- Default encoding, if not specified is `utf8`, to override use `--encoding` option
-Default tab width, if not specified is 4\
+- Default tab width, if not specified is 4, to override use `tabwidth` option,\
+  note that tab width option also affects spaces!
-By default tabs are used if `--spaces` is not specified\
+- By default tabs are used, to use spaces pass `--spaces` option to command line
-By default line breaks are preserved but you can override with `--linebreaks` option,\
+- By default line breaks are preserved but you can override with `--linebreaks` option,\
   `--linebreaks` option currently doesn't have any effect on UTF-16 encoded files, UTF-16 files are always formatted with `CRLF`
+- By default surplus blank lines are removed at the top and at the end of a file, as well as blank lines around procedures to make them compacted.\
+  if you whish to replace all surplus blank lines entirely with a single blank line specify `--compact` option.

-For more help and program command line syntax run `asmformat.exe --help`
+For up to date help and program command line syntax run `asmformat.exe --help`

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
 specifying incorrect encoding may turn your sources into a pile garbage symbols.\